hoppersroppers/roadmap/training/fundamentals.md

+# Roppers Academy Computing Fundamentals

-This stuff is pretty hard, even if they are the fundamentals there is rarely a reason you would have to learn them in your day job.
+This is the flagship course of the Ropeprs Academy site.
+Even if this stuff is the fundamentals there is rarely a reason you would have to learn them in your day job.

 Complete the sections here which cover Hardware, Operating Systems, Windows Internals, and Linux Internals.